ahshobuj1/practice-repo/README.md

 # practice-repo

-this repo for practice purpuse
+This repo for practice purpose i have changed here spelling mistake.